Distinguished Service Award Requirements:

 - All information should be in the hands of the National Chair Recognition and Awards Committee not later than the deadline date set by National Committee Chair each year.

-The Distinguished Service Award shall be presented to members who have served at least 10 years as members of the Cooperative Extension Service, who have conducted outstanding programs, are held in high esteem by their fellow workers, and are approved by the State Director of Extension.
+The Distinguished Service Award shall be presented to members who have served at least 10 years as members of the Cooperative Extension Service, who have conducted outstanding programs, are held in high esteem by their fellow workers.
 They must be members of their State and National associations the year that they are selected.
 States are allocated DSAs based on each state’s membership as of February 15 of the previous year.
 Each state is entitled to DSAs based on 2% of its membership or major fraction thereof.
 No unfilled quotas can be crried over and applied to future quotas.
 Recipient must attend Annual Meeting to receive award, unless exempted by Committee Chair because of extenuating circumstances.
 (Established by Board action, August, 1993)